PascalSchumacher/FluentLenium/README.md

 </dependency>
 ```

-By default, FluentLenium provides a jUnit adapter.
+By default, FluentLenium provides a JUnit adapter.

 If you need the assertj dependency to improve the legibility of your test code: